-Cherice Bock lives in Oregon, on the lands of the Kalapuya (now part of the Confederated Tribes of Grand Ronde).
-She is adjunct professor of ecotheology at Portland Seminary, and she leads Oregon Interfaith Power & Light at Ecumenical Ministries of Oregon.
-She began teaching in the theology department at University of Portland in the fall of 2020.
+Cherice Bock (she/her) lives in Oregon, on the lands of the Kalapuya (now part of the Confederated Tribes of Grand Ronde).

 Bock edits the Barclay Press curriculum Illuminate, edited the environmental studies journal Whole Terrain for three volumes, and curated web content for the watershed discipleship website, a ministry of Bartimaeus Cooperative Ministries.
 She is the co-chair for the Quaker Theological Discussion group and is the web editor for Quaker Religious Thought.